RMOnft/openDAW/packages/docs/docs-user/features/file-management.md

 - Adjust preview volume with the slider in the browser footer.
 - Local samples are cached in OPFS and survive page reloads.

+### Manage Local Storage

+- Delete unused entries from the **Sample Browser** to free space.
+- Project data and samples reside in the browser; exporting bundles is the safest backup.

 ## Save Projects

 1. **Write changes to the browser.** Press <kbd>Ctrl</kbd>+<kbd>S</kbd> or choose